psychemedia/finn-resources/src/salmon-of-knowledge.md

 "Why should I want another man's fish?" said proud Fionn.

-"Because yoimg people have strong desires.
+"Because young people have strong desires.
 I thought you might have tasted it, and then you would have eaten it on me.

 "I did taste it by chance," Fionn laughed, "for while the fish was roasting a great blister rose on its skin.
 I did not like the look of that blister, and I pressed it down with my thumb.
 That burned my thumb, so I popped it in my mouth to heal the smart.
 If your salmon tastes as nice as my thumb did," he laughed, "it will taste very nice."